Student opportunities in Forensic

 We use state-of-the-art technology and play a vital role in a wide variety of investigations, disputes and litigations.
 One of the most exciting aspects of our work is that no two projects are the same so there are always new challenges to be faced.

-Forensic operates in two key areas: Financial Crime and Forensic Technology.
+Opportunities exist in two areas of our Forensic practice: Financial Crime and Forensic Technology.
 Whichever one you join, you’ll be using your skills to combat fraud, bribery and corruption, anti-money laundering, international sanctions and intellectual property disputes.

 Explore our latest Financial Advisory opportunitiesSearch jobs